grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 var reservationInProgressFactory = Substitute<ReservationInProgressFactory>();
 ```

-For the need of this line, I pretended that I have an interface called `ReservationInProgressFactory`, and, let me guess, you want me to introduce this interface now?
+For the need of this line of code, I pretended that I have an interface called `ReservationInProgressFactory`, and, let me guess, you want me to introduce this interface now?

 **Johnny:** (smiles)